ps2-controller/react-chess-analysis-board/README.md

 # Description
 React Chess Analysis Board provides a React component you can drop into your React app to render an analysis board of any [PGN string](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm).

+You can fully customize the style of this analysis board.

 ![Analysis Example](./assets/analysis-board-gif.gif)

 # Usage